-Can we go fishing in the traditional coarse fishing close season?
+Can we go fishing during the traditional coarse fishing close season?

 Find a list of canal locations where the close season is still in force

-- On rivers, the traditional close season for coarse fishing which runs from 15th March through to the 15th June inclusive, remains in situ.
-This applies to all rivers.
-Here is a list of rivers where the Trust own some sections of fishing rights and where the coarse fishing close season applies to the whole river:
+On rivers, the traditional close season for coarse fishing runs from 15 March through to the 15 June inclusive.
+This applies to all rivers, including the ones we own fishing rights too.
+For rivers not on the list below, please check the Environment Agency website.